LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 log will contain a `Failed to extract snapshot: bad config` notice if that is the case.

-If that doesn't help, check if metadata is extracted correctly form the video files.
+If that doesn't help, check if metadata is extracted correctly from the video files.
 While viewing a video file in Lychee, simply open the info sidebar (_i_) and check if the resolution, duration, and frame rate are reported correctly.
 If they are not, you may need to let the metadata